ezefranca/stackoverflow-login-fanatic-badge/README.md

 ## 🧐 Observation

-*Note that the automation use webscraping.
-Consequently, it may need to be updated according to the stackoverflow's site page updates.*
+*As the automation use webscraping, it may need to be updated according to the stackoverflow's site page updates.*